czl0706/scritch/README.md

 ![Model structure](./assets/Scritch.onnx.png)

 ### Quantization
 Check the weights of the trained model:
 ![Histogram of trained model's weights](./assets/hist.png)

+Then follow the steps from [ESP-DL 用户指南](https://docs.espressif.com/projects/esp-dl/zh_CN/latest/esp32/tutorials/deploying-models-through-tvm.html#)

 To be continued...